sshenTT/tt-boltz/README.md

 [Original Repo](https://github.com/jwohlwend/boltz) | [Boltz-1](https://doi.org/10.1101/2024.11.19.624167) | [Boltz-2](https://doi.org/10.1101/2025.06.14.659707)

 ## Introduction
-TT-Boltz is the Boltz fork that runs on a single Tenstorrent Wormhole n150 or n300.
+TT-Boltz is the Boltz-2 fork that runs on a single Tenstorrent Wormhole n150 or n300.

 Boltz is a family of models for biomolecular interaction prediction.
 Boltz-1 was the first fully open source model to approach AlphaFold3 accuracy.
 Our latest work Boltz-2 is a new biomolecular foundation model that goes beyond AlphaFold3 and Boltz-1 by jointly modeling complex structures and binding affinities, a critical component towards accurate molecular design.
 Boltz-2 is the first deep learning model to approach the accuracy of physics-based free-energy perturbation (FEP) methods, while running 1000x faster — making accurate in silico screening practical for early-stage drug discovery.